kapresoft/kapresoft.github.io/_posts/java/2023-10-19-java-modern-looping-and-filtering.md

 Java's advancements aren't limited to just the basics.
 There are several advanced techniques that seasoned developers use for more intricate tasks.

-- **FlatMapping**: Flatten complex data structures for easier processing.
+- <a href="/java/2023/12/08/java-optional-map-vs-flatmap.html" target="_blank" alt="FlatMapping">FlatMapping</a>: Flatten complex data structures for easier processing.
 - **Grouping**: Group data based on certain criteria.
 - **Reducing**: Combine data elements to produce a single output.